clj-grenada/grenada-spec/GrenadaDraft.md

  - `:voyt.ext/defines` for a list of symbols a macro defines.
  - `:grenada.ext.default/doc` for doc strings on Things that don't support doc strings.
+ - `:grenada.ext.default/protocol-map` for the map that is stored in a Var when a protocol is created.

 ## Filesystem/JAR format